Frequently Asked Questions

 Are there any Forum discounts?

 Yes!
 The Connecticut Forum offers discounts to Forum Subscribers, Sponsors, and groups of 10 or more.
 Season subscribers enjoy the lowest per-Forum ticket price, saving up to $71 over the cost of individual tickets, never pay ticket handling fees on additional tickets, and enjoy a variety of dining discounts and special subscriber opportunities.
+Young adults aged 21-35 can purchase 4-event Young Patron Passport season subscriptions at a discounted rate.
 Employees of Forum Sponsors receive a 10% discount on season subscriptions.
 Ticket prices are discounted for groups of 10 or more.
 Our Ticket Outreach Program provides tickets free-of-charge to participating Connecticut YOUTH Forum members and qualified Hartford nonprofit and community organizations.
 Purchase your tickets now.